mariuszkuswik/Nauka/Linux/RHCSA_notatki.md

 The following conditions must also be met:
     – the updated kernel is the default kernel when the system is rebooted.
     – the original kernel remains available and bootable on the system.

+- Create two new user accounts "steve" and "oliver".
+Create a group "team".
+Create a directory "shared".
+All files put into the "shared" directory by "steve" or "oliver" should belong to the "team" group and be only visible by them.
+    - Allowed time: 10 minutes.

 # Koniec